harshadk99/flareguard/README.md

 ## Current Status

-FlareGuard CSPM is in active development.
+FlareGuard Edge CSPM is in active development.
 Our modular architecture allows us to expand security coverage across the Cloudflare ecosystem.

 ### What's Working